Scrabble variants: Clabbers

 Clabbers is the best known variant to tournament Scrabble players.
 All of the rules are identical to Scrabble with one exception: words played only have to be anagrams of real words.
 For example, MPORCTEU is a valid play in Clabbers because it is an anagram of COMPUTER.
 The increased ability to play parallel to pre-existing words makes for much higher scores.

 A variant of this is Multi-Anagram Clabbers, in which players receive the basic score for any set of letters played multiplied by the number of valid anagrams for that set of letters.
 Opponents may "steal" points, once the initial player has declared their turn complete, by announcing other anagrams that the first player neglected to mention.
 In finding such anagrams, the blank must be declared as only one letter and may not change.
 For example, with a rack of AEILNS? (? = blank), a player announcing that the blank was a C and announcing the words SANICLE and INLACES would receive twice the base score; their opponent could steal the word SCALENI and score the base amount, but could not change the C to a T and earn points for SALTINE.

 Duplicate

-Duplicate Scrabble is a form of organized tournament Scrabble popular in French-speaking countries, in which all players use the same tiles and words on their board and during each round, within a fixed time limit, have to find the highest scoring word.
+Duplicate Scrabble is a form of organized tournament Scrabble popular in French-speaking countries, in which in each round all players receive the same tiles and, within a fixed time limit, have to find the highest scoring word.
 Players only receive points for their own words, and at the end, when there are no more consonants or no more vowels, the player with the most points wins the game.
 This form of Scrabble can often result in many players participating simultaneously; the official record for participation in France, where Duplicate Scrabble is the preferred form of the game, is 1485 at the 1998 tournament in Vichy.
 It is also the predominant format used in the French World Scrabble Championships.